Panama Canal: What's at stake for China amid US threats? – DW – 01/28/2025

 His comments drew quick rebuttals from both Beijing and the Panamanian President José Raúl Mulino, who in a post on X said there was "absolutely no Chinese interference" in the canal.

 But Trump's remarks have prompted fresh questions about China's involvement in one of the most vital waterways for international trade.
-Rubio addressed Trump's concerns at his confirmation hearing earlier this month.
+Rubio, the new US secretary of state, addressed Trump's concerns at his confirmation hearing earlier this month.

 "An argument could be made that the terms under which that canal was turned over have been violated," he told the Senate Foreign Relations Committee.